Tsunade: Plot

 A popular version of the story was translated by William Elliot Griffis.
-In his version, a young maiden named Tsunade lived in a province of Kiushiu.
-She was a model daughter and was always obedient and kind.
-One day during her trip into the mountains for firewood she met a very old man who approached her and told her he had lived in the mountains for hundreds of years and that his body was really that of a snail.
+In his version, a young maiden named Tsunade lived in a province of Kyushu.
+She was a model daughter, always obedient and kind.
+One day, during her trip into the mountains for firewood, she met a very old man who approached her and told her he had lived in the mountains for hundreds of years and that his body was, in fact, that of a snail.
 He then offers to teach Tsunade the powers of magic he possesses.
 She gladly accepted and began training daily with the old man.
 Once she had mastered the magic, she was advised to use her powers to defend the poor and destroy wicked robbers, and to join her powers with Jiraiya in the form of marriage.
 The old man then turns into a snail and crawls away.
-Tsunade then remarks that she and Jiraiya with the combination of slug magic and frog magic would be able to destroy a robber named Orochimaru, who was the son of a serpent.
+Tsunade then remarks that she and Jiraiya, with the combination of slug magic and frog magic, would be able to destroy a robber named Orochimaru, who was the son of a serpent.
 Tsunade and Jiraiya eventually met and were married soon after.

-Soon after Jiraiya and Tsunade were married war broke out in Japan between the Tsukikage and the Inukage.
-In the war, the Tsukikage sought out the help of Jiraiya and Tsunade who agreed to help them with the war, while the other clan the Inukage sought the help of Orochimaru otherwise known as Dragon-coil.
-Orochimaru was known as a very wicked robber whose father was a man and mother was a serpent that lived at the bottom of lake Takura, he was skilled in the magic of the serpent and would spew venom on the strongest of warriors to destroy them.
+Soon after Jiraiya and Tsunade were married, war broke out in Japan between the Tsukikage and the Inukage.
+In the war, the Tsukikage sought out the help of Jiraiya and Tsunade, who agreed to help them with the war, while the other clan, the Inukage, sought the help of Orochimaru, otherwise known as Dragon-coil.
+Orochimaru was known as a very wicked robber whose father was a man and his mother was a serpent that lived at the bottom of Lake Takura.
+He was skilled in the magic of the serpent and would spew venom on the strongest of warriors to destroy them.